Lepa Brena: 2000–2016: Pomračenje sunca, hiatus

 After her marriage in 1991, when she briefly moved to the United States, she ceased cooperation with Slatki Greh.
 However, in 2000 they recorded another album together Pomračenje sunca (Solar Eclipse), their last album to date.
 After eight years of absence from the music business, Lepa Brena returned with Uđi slobodno...
 (Feel Free to Enter..., 2008) and Začarani krug (Vicious Circle, 2011).
 Both albums were major successes.

+On 15 June 2009, Brena performed in Zagreb for the first time since the breakup of Yugoslavia in 1990.
+13,000 people filled the Arena Zagreb to see Brena on stage again after 19 years.
+Moved by the audience in Zagreb after so many years, Brena burst into tears at one point.
+She sang her songs from her new album, but she also reminded everyone present of the old hits that had elevated her to the very top of the music scene at the time.
+She started the concert with the song after which she named her latest album, Uđi slobodno....
+At the end of the concert, Brena was joined on stage by her husband Slobodan Živojinović and sons Stefan and Viktor.

 Beginning in 2012, Brena started recording sessions for two studio albums.
 The first, Izvorne i novokomponovane narodne pesme (Original and Newly Composed Folk Songs) was released in December 2013.
 She dedicated the album to her ailing mother Ifeta, who sang folk songs to her when she was a child.
 Ifeta died the following year.

 In the month after that album's release, Brena premiered two other songs: "Ljubav čuvam za kraj" (I'm Keeping Love For the End) on 28 December 2013 and "Zaljubljeni veruju u sve" (Those in Love Believe in Everything), with lyrics written by Hari Varešanović, on 12 January 2014.

 On 19 December 2013, Brena, along with Dragana Mirković, Severina, Jelena Rozga, Haris Džinović, Aca Lukas and Jelena Karleuša, was a guest at a humanitarian concert by Goran Bregović at the Zetra Olympic Hall in the Bosnian capital city Sarajevo for the Roma in Bosnia and Herzegovina.
 Brena arrived in Sarajevo two days before the concert so that she could enjoy the city with friends before the concert.
 She said in an interview: "Sarajevo has suffered and survived so much, I'm really glad to see positive people and happiness in this city".

 Lepa Brena and Steven Seagal were the stars of Belgrade 2016 New Year party, an event held at Nikola Pašić Square in front of the Serbian National Assembly, and attended by 60 000 people.